velorek1/c-edit/README.md

 C-EDIT for linux - IN PROGRESS - A linux text editor in the style of the MSDOS EDIT - WITHOUT USING NCURSES
 * WARNING: DO NOT EDIT YOUR PRECIOUS FILES WITH THIS EDITOR!!

-I'm working on adding the Dynamic buffer(vector of lines) -> tests in https://github.com/velorek1/ceditbuf
+**Check TODO list to keep updated on the progress:

-**Check TODO list to keeo updated on the progress:
+2022 -> I have rewritten the screenbuffer (lynx: https://github.com/velorek1/lynx).
-2022 -> I have rewritten the screenbuffer (lynx).
-I need to write a keyboard library abstraction to expand the editor's possibilities.**
+I'm working on adding the Dynamic buffer(vector of lines) -> tests in https://github.com/velorek1/ceditbuf I need to write a keyboard library abstraction to expand the editor's possibilities.**

 If you want to support this project: